atimpone/aws-foundation-journey/content/01-dev/03-reference/02-controlling-builder-team-access.md

 Since a centrally managed VPC is shared with team development AWS accounts in a read only manner and it's a best practice to delegate ownership and management of VPC resources to your central foundation team, typically, builders don't need to have write access to VPC resources.

-Note that both EC2 VM related resources and VPC related networking resources share the same IAM `ec2:` namespace.
-In their team development AWS accounts, builders are allowed to create EC2 VM related resources.

 {{% notice info %}}
+**`ec2:` namespace:** Note that both EC2 VM resources and VPC networking resources share the same IAM `ec2:` namespace.
+In their team development AWS accounts, builders are allowed to create EC2 VM related resources, but are not allowed to have write access to VPC resources.
+{{% /notice %}}

+{{% notice note %}}
 **Review Note:** An alternative approach to including this permission here is to move the following permission to a Service Control Policy (SCP) and attach it to the `development` OU so that none of these actions can be performed in any of the team development AWS accounts by any authorized user - including builder team members and Cloud Administrators.
 {{% /notice %}}